 In summer, the „Holiday Fund“ sublets vacation houses in several parts of Iceland and in Spain.

 Skólavarðan is the official publication of the Icelandic Teachers' Union and is sent to all members.
 Skólavarðan contains news and interviews on the main issues in education and school events in Iceland and abroad and discusses matters related to its members' pay and working conditions, qualifications, and other issues involving their professional interests.

-Members finance the Union's activities by paying dues, which are set at three-year intervals by the General Meeting of the Icelandic Teachers' Union, which is the organization's highest authority.
+Members finance the Union's activities by paying dues, which are set at four-year intervals by the General Meeting of the Icelandic Teachers' Union, which is the organization's highest authority.
 Every effort is made to run the organization in the most economical way possible, while still upholding the objective of providing the best possible service to members.